-- The company is trading at a price to sales multiple of 6.5, which is higher in comparison to the Internet Services industry average of 2.6, making GOOGL stock expensive.
+- The company is trading at a price to sales multiple of 6.5, which is overvalued in comparison to the Internet Services industry average multiple of 2.6.

 Financial analysis of Alphabet along with a look at the company's growth, core business, its new ventures etc. makes one see the value of this tech stock.
 The company has repeatedly innovated, made strategic acquisitions, and has a huge portfolio of patents.
 All this and growing Alphabet assets makes us bullish about the stock.
 The stock has seen a steady rise in price as can be seen from Alphabet stock price history.